 There are two term tests and one exam, each corresponding to one of the course units.
-The first test is on February 9 (to be completed synchronously and in person from 6:00 - 8:00 PM Eastern Time), and the second is due March 16 (to be completed asynchronously and then submitted electronically by 5:00 PM Eastern Time).
-The exam has not been scheduled but will occur after the final lecture on April 6.
-Failure to participate in term test 1 or the exam will result in a grade of 'zero'; the only acceptable excuse is an illness or other medical emergency, as addressed below.
+The term tests are on February 8 and March 14 (both 6:00 - 8:00 PM Eastern Time).
+The exam has not been scheduled but will occur after the final lecture on April 4.
+Failure to participate in the tests or the exam will result in a grade of 'zero'; the only acceptable excuse is an illness or other medical emergency, as addressed below.
 In such cases, there will be no "makeup assignments"; the instructor will work with you to determine a fair reapportionment of the other marked materials.
-Late submissions will be accepted for term test 2 only, with a 10% penalty for each 24-hour period beyond the due date and time.